 Magic, amulets, and charms of early Christian Gnostic’s

-Abraxas is an Egyptian Sun God adopted by the early Christian Gnostic’s.
+Abraxas is an Egyptian Sun God adopted by the early Christian Gnostics.
 Abraxas was no ordinary god, however, as a ruler of the ‘first Heaven’, he had dominion over the cycles of birth, death, and Resurrection.
 The name Abraxas had also a mystic meaning in the system of the Gnostic Basilides; as the name of the “Great Archon”, the supreme ruler of all creation.
-This Gnostic system of Basilides (Basilides was an early Christian Gnostic religious teacher in Alexandria, Egypt who taught from 117 to 138 AD) it became quite popular and spread from Egypt to the rest of the Roman world, at a period when Christianity was not yet canonized by the Church.
+This Gnostic system of Basilides (Basilides was an early Christian Gnostic religious teacher in Alexandria, Egypt who taught from 117 to 138 AD) became quite popular and spread from Egypt to the rest of the Roman world, at a period when Christianity was not yet canonized by the Church.
 The name Abraxas is found in Gnostic texts such as the Holy Book of the Great Invisible Spirit, appearing also in the Greek Magical Papyri.
 It was engraved on certain antique gemstones, called Abraxas stones, which were used as amulets or charms, as seen in the picture.

 Abracadabra…Say the magic words

 The first form of the word comes to us from that period and the 2nd century AD with the words Abrac, or Abracar; a name which Basilides, had given to God, who he said was the creator of three hundred and sixty-five heavenly realms.
 In the system of Basilides, the 7 letters spelling Abraxas, and 7 stars often found on Gnostic gems represent each of the 7 classic planets—Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
-There some who speculate that the words “abracadabra” we used as magic words when we were kids originate from the name Abraxas.
-He’s always represented having the torso of a man, the head of a chicken or other animal heads and for feet, he has two snakes.
+There are some who speculate that the words “abracadabra” we used as magic words when we were kids originate from the name Abraxas.
+He’s always represented having the torso of a man, the head of a chicken, or other animal heads and for feet, he has two snakes.
 He is always associated with… well, guess who: the sun disc, or Helios as seen in the picture below.
-The latter was mind-blowing because to the right of the church’s headless snakes we find the relief of god Helios, the sun-god of ancient Greece.
+The latter was mind-blowing because to the right of the church’s headless snakes we find the relief of god Helios, the sun god of ancient Greece.
 Now interestingly enough guess who else was using the depiction of Abraxas as one of their official seals: The Knights Templars of course!

 The Templars seal and the sealed door